stackriot/micro-stripe-example/packages/stripe-create-plan/Readme.md

-# Micro service: Create subscription
+# Micro service: Create subscription plan

-Micro service to create a Stripe subscription:
+Micro service to create a subscription plan that can be subscribed to

 [Stripe subscriptions quickstart](https://stripe.com/docs/subscriptions/quickstart)